Vaqueros de Bayamón: Franchise history

+The Vaqueros entered the 2026 season without their three import-player slots as a sanction for exceeding the league’s salary cap during the previous season.
+After playing their first three games without imports, Bayamón regained the ability to add foreign players to its roster.
+Throughout the season, the Vaqueros utilized several imports, including Australian players Xavier Cooks and Jaylin Galloway, former NBA player Jae Crowder, and 7 ft 5 in (2.26 m) center Jamarion Sharp.
+The team ultimately settled on a group featuring Dominican rising star Jassel Pérez, two-time NBA champion Damian Jones, and Chris McCullough.
+Bayamón went on to win its second consecutive BSN championship, defeating the Santeros de Aguada in seven games in the 2026 BSN Finals.
+Renaldo Balkman was named Finals MVP.

 Team's Identity

 Apparel and Branding

 The team has showcased various colors in their uniforms throughout their history.
 However, the colors most closely associated with the franchise are blue, white, and gold, reflecting the colors found in the municipality's flag.
 In earlier decades, the team also wore red uniforms.
 Occasionally, the team revives the red colors for special "retro" nights, evoking nostalgia.
 In 2022, the Vaqueros won that season's championship while wearing red uniforms against the Atléticos de San Germán.
 The team's uniform choices have played a significant role in its branding and the color schemes of their home court.

 Currently, the team has two official sets of uniforms: a white with blue trim and stripes Home uniform and blue with white trim Visitor uniform.
 Both sets share a near-identical design, featuring the team's name prominently displayed on the front above the number.
 On the back, the player's last name is positioned below the number, accompanied by the Vaqueros' logo.